 Select the boot file that was copied to the directory you selected during the Citrix Provisioning server setup.
-Because the server returns the list of bootstrap files found under Citrix Provisioning Program Data, the server must be active for the Configure Bootstrap menu item to appear.
+The server returns the list of bootstrap files found under Citrix Provisioning Program Data.
+As a result, the server must be active for the Configure Bootstrap menu item to appear.

 If a previous version of Citrix Provisioning was installed on this server, you must change the default location from:

 If the default is not changed, the bootstrap file cannot be configured from the console and target devices fail to boot.
 A ‘Missing TFTP’ error message appears.

 If you installed the console on a separate machine, select the path of the remote provisioning server (which has boot services installed).

 The Configuration Wizard writes the list of IP addresses to the database for the server.
 Selecting Read Servers from the Database gets the first IP and port for the server and populates it into the list.
 This step is performed when the list is blank, or to replace the whole list with new values.
 These values are set in the Streaming network cards section of the Configuration Wizard’s Network Communications page.
 Citrix Provisioning uses the first network card selected.

 Choose from the following options:

 - Optionally select the Verbose Mode option if you want to monitor the boot process on the target device.
-This enables system messaging on the target device.
+This option enables system messaging on the target device.

 - Select Interrupt Safe Mode if the target device hangs early in the boot process.

-- Select the Advanced Memory Support option to enable the bootstrap to work with newer Windows OS versions.
+- Select the Advanced Memory Support option to enable the bootstrap to support newer Windows OS versions.
 Advanced Memory Support is enabled by default.
 Only disable this setting if your target device is hanging or behaving erratically in early boot phase.

 Select from the following Network Recovery Methods:

 - Restore Network Connections - Selecting this option results in the target device attempting, indefinitely, to restore its connection to the Citrix Provisioning server.